 Rose Community Foundation seeds the group’s grantmaking with $30,000 and provides a dollar-for-dollar match for members’ combined contributions, up to $10,000.
 All members are asked to make a personally meaningful donation.
 There is no recommended contribution amount and all amounts donated are confidential.

-The 2022-2023 cohort of Roots & Branches Foundation focused its grantmaking on increasing safe and welcoming spaces within the Jewish community.
+The 2023-2024 cohort of Roots & Branches Foundation focused its grantmaking on increasing economic stability through eviction prevention, emergency assistance and resources for self-sufficiency and wealth building.
 The members awarded grants to the following organizations: